Tiny-Pickles/NativeGone/README.md

 Last fall, I decided to take HIST 266Y Sex and Violence within the 19th century.
 In this class we talked about the sexual violence Native Americans have faced throughout US history and how it is still a significant problem to this day.
 I wanted to create this project to display these jarring statistics to try to help promote change.

 ## Overview: ##
-As a whole minority groups have been oppressed throughout history.
+As a whole, minority groups have been oppressed throughout history.
 I have always been interested in the political climate and history that surround minority groups within the United States.
-One of the main goals of the NativeGone Project is to display the flawed legal system that surrounds Native Americans.
+One of the main goals of the NativeGone Project is to display the legal system that surrounds Native Americans.
 To this day, the United States government still treats Native Americans differently and that can be visible through past legislation and court cases.
-Reservations have a disproportionately higher crime rate and have a disproportionately higher portion of sexually driving crimes.
+Reservations have a disproportionately higher crime rate and have a disproportionately higher portion of sexually related crimes.
 Another aspect I want to shine light on is the extremely high percent of sexual assault and rape crimes commited on Indian Reservations.
 This project will help to display and spread awareness about the current status of policies that affect Native Americans and Reservations.

 ## Goals: ##
 1. Create an Interactive Map of the United States listing all federally recognized Native American Agencies and Reservations.